slint-ui/slint/examples/simple/README.md

 # Simple Examples

-These examples are bare bones, basic minimum samples for the absolute noob
+These examples are bare bones, basic minimum samples for the absolute noob to demonstrate how to use Slint and Rust together to make a Graphical User Interface program.

-## hello1 - A simple demonstration of pure slint, run by slint-viewer alone
+hello1 - A simple demonstration of pure slint, run by slint-viewer alone

-    cargo install slint-viewer
-    slint-viewer hello1.slint

-## hello2 - Slint code inline within rust source code.
+hello2 - Slint code inline within rust source code
-#           This shows the basic capability of creating a stand alone binary
-#           executable that runs a UI.

-    cargo run --example hello2

-## hello3 - Shows the use of a separate slint file for the user interface
+hello3 - User Interface in a separate .slint file
-#           and a rust source file for the main binary code.
-This produces
-#           a single self contained binary that runs a GUI of the slint file.

-    cargo run --example hello3
+hello4 - Transfer data from Rust to Slint using Global

+hello5 - Transfer data from Slint to Rust using Global

+hello? - Click a Button in Slint, get result from within Slint

+hello? - Click a Button in Slint, get result from Rust

+Slint itself

+hello? - Show a Binding of a Property